OGKevin/ComBunqWebApp/README.md

     ```

-    and see if heroku can handle the greatness that awaits.
+    and see if heroku can handle the greatness what awaits.